-To estimate how much income tax you might owe, you can use safe harbor rule.
+To estimate how much income tax you might owe, you can use the safe harbor rule.
 The safe harbor rule is a method that is designed to help you avoid the IRS penalties that can result from underpaying your taxes.
 Since the IRS employs a “pay as you go” system for paying your taxes, miscalculating the amount of taxes that you owe could result in a current-year tax underpayment and subsequent penalties.

-In general, the safe harbor rule can be calculated by taking 100% of the tax shown on your 2015 return and splitting it into 4 payments.
-You can also annualize your estimated 1099 contractor or Airbnb income and deductions for the year.
+In general, the safe harbor rule can be calculated by taking 100% of the tax shown on your last filed tax return and splitting it into 4 payments.
+This doesn’t mean that you’re fully paid up on taxes, only that you won’t get penalized.

 You must also determine what state, county, and city taxes you might owe.
-Once all of these factors have been considered, the taxes may add up to 30% to 50% of your income once you include federal and state income taxes, along with self-employment taxes.
+Once all of these factors have been considered, the taxes may add up to 30% to 40% of your income once you include federal and state income taxes, along with self-employment taxes.

 To see how we estimate tax liability for 1099 contactors, watch our Webinar excerpt below.